Petfood Forum 2024 call for papers is now open

 - The following elements must be part of the abstract:

-- Abstract title and name, title and organization of corresponding author/potential speaker (if different or in addition to the information given in the My Profile section);
+- Abstract title, and name, title and organization of corresponding author/potential speaker (if different or in addition to the information given in your account);

 The submission form also includes a required field for a 50-100 word biography of the potential presenter.
-Public speaking experience must be included; it is also helpful to include information on the speaker’s knowledge of or experience with the topic.
+For oral presentations, public speaking experience must be included.
+It is also helpful to include information on the speaker’s knowledge of or experience with the topic within the abstract.

 After review of submissions

-All submissions will be reviewed within four to six weeks after the October 9 deadline; you will receive an email from the abstract system about whether your submission has been accepted or declined.
-(The email will come from Petfood Forum 2018 as the name, with an email address of firstname.lastname@example.org.)
+All submissions will be reviewed within about six weeks after the November 3 deadline; you will receive an email about whether your submission has been accepted.

-If your abstract is chosen for an oral presentation, you will receive a Word template to complete a proceedings document, plus a PowerPoint template to use to create your presentation, including a set range of number of slides and recommended amount of information or bullet points to include on each slide.
-Please use and follow these templates.
+If your abstract is chosen for an oral presentation, you will receive a PowerPoint template to use to create your presentation, including a set range of number of slides and amount of information or bullet points to include on each slide.
+Please use and follow this template.

 Authors will be required to sign a copyright release to permit publication of the abstract and the use or re-use of other materials.
-You will also be required to provide a photo (head shot) and, by a specified date, a longer, more developed abstract if your initial submission is not sufficient for publication.
+For oral presentations, you will also be required to provide a photo (head shot) by a specified date, as well as other files.

-Failure to provide required files and information by the specified deadlines could result in your being replaced as a speaker for Petfood Forum 2018.
+Failure to provide required files and information by the specified deadlines could result in your being replaced as a speaker or poster presenter for Petfood Forum 2024.